Hank Marvin: Early life and career

 He chose his stage name while launching his career.
-It is an amalgamation of his childhood nickname, Hank, which he used to differentiate himself from friends also named Brian, and the first name of Marvin Rainwater, the country and rockabilly singer.
+It is an amalgamation of his childhood nickname, Hank, and the first name of American country singer Marvin Rainwater.

+Career

+The Shadows

 He moved to London in April 1958 after persuading his parents to let him do so in pursuit of a career in the music business.
 Sixteen-year-old Marvin and his Rutherford Grammar School friend, Bruce Welch, met Johnny Foster, Cliff Richard's manager, at The 2i's Coffee Bar in Soho, London.
 Foster was looking for a guitarist for Cliff Richard's UK tour and was considering Tony Sheridan.
 Instead he offered Marvin the position.
 Marvin agreed to join the Drifters, as Cliff Richard's group was then known, provided there was a place for Welch.

-Marvin met Richard for the first time at a nearby Soho tailor's shop, where Richard was having a fitting for a pink stage jacket.
+Marvin met Richard for the first time at a nearby Soho tailor's shop, where Richard was having a fitting for a stage jacket.
 The Drifters had their first rehearsal with Richard at the Webb family home (Cliff's parents) in Cheshunt, Hertfordshire.
-After a threat of legal action by representatives of the American band of the same name, the Drifters became The Shadows in 1959.
+After a threat of legal action by representatives of the American band of the same name, the Drifters became the Shadows in 1959.

+The Shadows were known for their instrumental songs, mainly; "Apache" (1960), "F.B.I."
+(1961), "Wonderful Land" (1962), and "Foot Tapper" (1963), among many others.
+The band split up briefly between 1968 and 1973, but was reformed by Marvin, Welch and Bennett.

+Marvin and the Shadows reformed for a 2004 Final Tour, and a 2005 European tour was also undertaken.
+Cliff Richard and the Shadows performed the final tour dates in 2009 and 2010.